puppetlabs/puppet-docs/source/puppet/4.9/install_windows.markdown

 Where Puppet and its dependencies should be installed.

-> **Note:** As of year 2016, running 32-bit Puppet agent on a 64-bit Windows system is deprecated.
+> **Note:** Running 32-bit Puppet agent on a 64-bit Windows system is now deprecated.
 Update your Puppet installation to the 64-bit platform.
 >
 > If you installed Puppet into a custom directory and are upgrading from a 32-bit version to a 64-bit version, you must re-specify the `INSTALLDIR` option when upgrading.
 >